Originate/exosphere/remote-dependency-templates/rds/README.md

 ```

 ## Environment variables
 The database name and username should be remote environment variables so that the RDS instance can be accessed.
-Name them as you choose but ensure they match the values in the template config.
+Name them as you choose but ensure their values match those defined in the template config.

 Example:
 ```yml